-17.6(2) Casing and tubing requirements.
+17.5(2) Casing and tubing requirements.
 All wells drilled for oil, gas or production of metallic minerals shall be completed with strings of casing which shall be properly cemented at sufficient depths to protect all water, oil, or gas bearing strata.

+a.
 Sufficient cement shall be used on surface to fill the annular space back of the casing to the bottom of the cellar or to the surface of the ground.

+b.
 All strings of casing shall stand cemented under pressure for at least 12 hours before drilling plug or initiating tests.
-The term “under pressure” as used herein will be complied with if one float valve is used or if pressure is otherwise held.
-Cementing shall be by the pump and plug method, or other method approved by the director.
+The term “under pressure” as used in this sub-rule will be complied with if one float valve is used or if pressure is otherwise held.

+c.
+Cementing shall be by the pump and plug method, or other method approved by the department.

+d.
 All flowing wells shall be tubed.
 The tubing shall be set as near the bottom as practicable, but tubing perforations shall not be above the top of pay unless authorized by the department.

-17.6(3) Defective casing or cementing.
-In any well that appears to have defective, faultily cemented, or corroded casing which will permit or may create underground waste, the operator shall proceed with diligence to use the appropriate method and means to eliminate such hazard of underground waste.
-If such hazard of waste cannot be eliminated, the well shall be properly plugged and abandoned.
+17.5(3) Defective casing or cementing.
+In any well that appears to have defective, faultily cemented, or corroded casing which will permit or may create underground waste, the operator shall use the appropriate method and means to eliminate underground waste.
+If waste cannot be eliminated, the well shall be properly plugged and abandoned.

-17.6(4) Blowout prevention.
+17.5(4) Blowout prevention.
 In all drilling operations, proper and necessary precautions shall be taken for keeping the well under control, including the use of a blowout preventer and high-pressure fittings attached to properly cemented casing strings, where indicated by geologic conditions.